 The American Public Transportation Association (APTA) is North America’s foremost organization dedicated to the advancement of public transit.
 APTA is a nonprofit international association of over 1,500 member organizations which include transit systems, planning, design, construction and finance firms, product and service providers, academic institutions, and state associations and departments of transportation.

 The American Public Transportation Association offers competitive salaries and excellent benefits.
 We are on the orange/blue and red Metro lines.
-To apply for any of the positions listed below, please send resume with salary history and cover letter to:
+To apply for any of the positions listed below, please send cover letter and resume to:

 American Public Transportation Association